 Let’s do the same for our preschoolers.

-How about guiding our children with simple ideas and activities to promote kindness?
+How about guiding our children with simple ideas and activities about being kind to others?

 We can be the role models and encourage kindness to become an instinct.

-These 28 Preschool Kindness Activities Will Last a Lifetime!
+Kindness Activities For Kids That Will Last a Lifetime!